-|
+| |

 Health Benefits of Fresh Milled Flour: Why You Should Switch to This Nutritious Alternative

-If you’re looking for a way to improve your diet and overall health, fresh milled flour might be the answer you’ve been searching for.
 Unlike commercially produced flour that can sit on shelves for months, fresh milled flour is made from whole grains that are ground just before use.
-This means that the flour retains all of its nutrients and flavor, making it a healthier and tastier option.
+This means that the flour retains all of its nutrients and flavor. and YES your flour can be healthy!!

 In addition to being more nutritious, fresh milled flour also has a better taste and texture than commercially produced flour.
 Because the flour is made from whole grains that are ground just before use, it has a fresher flavor and aroma.
-Additionally, the texture of fresh milled flour is coarser than commercial flour, which can make baked goods taste heartier and more satisfying.
-Overall, making the switch to fresh milled flour is a simple way to improve your diet and enjoy more delicious, nutritious foods.

 The Basics of Fresh Milled Flour